ScheduleTracker/RBTVSchedule/README.md

-# RBTVSchedule
+# RBTV Schedule Tracker
-Tracks the schedule of rocketbeans.tv
+Tracks the schedule of rocketbeans.tv via their API

-Diffs are used to see changes

-Updates are made every 5 minutes, please ignore the first few commits, those were just me testing
+At the moment past days will be archived indefinetly.

+Schedule data is converted into plain text files for easy diff-ing.

+A local cache is updated every 5 minutes and commited + pushed if there are any changes.